 As well as to homes, its network is a link to the internet for businesses, caravan sites, schools, holiday cottages, churches, public halls etc.

 Being a “community benefit society” means that the assets are locked down and cannot be sold off to an outside interest in the way that a conventional company’s could.
 Therefore, the time, effort and money that the community invests to get high quality broadband will be preserved for the benefit of the community and future generations, not purely to make profits for the shareholders.

 Its goal was to provide broadband for the rural parishes east of Lancaster.
 As this was completed, neighbouring parishes have embarked on the work to extend the network so it is spreading out in a widening circle.
-The network is being extended eastwards to many parishes along the A65 in Yorkshire, northwards to the Yealand-Silverdale area, and is shortly to arrive at Junction 36 Auction Mart in southernmost Cumbria.
+The network has expanded and is now available to Sedbergh Town.

 Further details about B4RN can be read on its website.